F5Networks/f5-openstack-docs/_includes/f5-os-lbaasv1/t_driver_overview.md

-The F5 OpenStack LBaaSv1 Plug-in allows you to utilize your BIG-IP (hardware or Virtual Edition) in an OpenStack distribution.
+The F5 OpenStack LBaaSv1 Plugin allows you to utilize your BIG-IP (hardware or Virtual Edition) in an OpenStack distribution.

-F5’s OpenStack LBaaSva Plug-in provides management of load balancing in OpenStack, including:
+F5’s OpenStack LBaaSva Plugin provides management of load balancing in OpenStack, including:

 - Local and global server load balancing;
 - Support for multi-tenant deployments;